 Become a Master Salesman

 As the owner of your business, you are solely responsible for sealing the deal with every interaction.
-If you have no clue how to sell a service or product in your business, then spend some time learning techniques.
+If you have no clue how to sell a service or product in your company, then spend some time learning techniques.

-Need a place to start?
-Below are the top ten greatest hardcopy or audio books ever written on the art of selling:
+Below are the top ten greatest hardcopy or audiobooks ever written on the art of selling:

 ● Thinkertoys by Michael Michalko